zhetai/motia/MVP.md

 ## Eval, test, data sampling

-- Users should be able to visualize metrics and be able to compare metrics between versions
-- Users should be able to add a specific run as a sample dataset to be able to test and eval workflows
-- Wistro CLI should be able to authenticate with Hub to grab datasamples and run workflows locally against them to compare results
 - Users should be able to unit test their steps
 - Users should be able to e2e/integration test thier components
 - Users shoudl be able to eval their components